gr4ph0s/c4d_redshift_light_lister/README.md

 - Enjoy !

 ## Features
-- List all c4d lights
+- List all redshift lights
 - Acces to all light parameter throught an UI
 - Easily choose wich parameter to display in the UI
 - Order lights independantly from the scene order